PMMA / Acrylic Sustainable Solutions

 The key principles are:

-- Setting the permit conditions (essentially Emission Limit Values – ELVs) based on the performance that can be achieved through application of the Best Available Techniques (BATs).
+- Setting the permit conditions including emission limit values must be based on the Best Available Techniques (BAT).
 BATs are established techniques which are the most effective in achieving a high level of environmental protection as a whole and which can be implemented in the relevant sector under economically and technically viable conditions, taking into account costs and advantages.

-- Flexibility i.e. taking into account the technical characteristics of the installation concerned, its geographical location and the local environmental conditions.
+- Flexibility to set less strict emission limit values (ELVs) only in specific cases i.e. taking into account the technical characteristics of the installation concerned, its geographical location and the local environmental conditions.

 An information exchange on BATs is being organised by the Commission with Member States, Industry and NGOs to establish BAT reference documents (BREFs) indicating what is regarded as a BAT at EU level for each industrial sector and, in the case of the chemical industry, sub sectors.
 The fundamental purpose of the BREFs is to document the emission levels that result from application of BATs, such that these can be used as reference to establish the ELVs in permits.